 Together with the mobile app that bridges the gap between online and offline shopping and other features at the Point of Sale (POS), Steve Madden has put a lot of effort into maintaining a consistent omnichannel experience.

-There are many advantages of having a POS system, notably making it easier for retailers to manage their business operations.
+A POS system has many advantages, notably making it easier for retailers to manage their business operations.
 The system can significantly simplify business tasks and generate revenue.
 With its brick-and-mortar stores updated to optimize the shopping experience, Nike is a perfect brand to kick off our omnichannel retail examples.

 As soon as customers decide to make a purchase, Nike’s staff will be there on the spot to scan the barcode, accept payments, and complete the purchase.
 Customers can choose between an email or print receipt.
 If it is a print one, the staff member would send it to a printer within the store to grab the receipt and come back with a bag.
 Nike’s staff is provided with a handheld POS system to operate this checkout process.